Addison's disease: Signs and symptoms

-Addison's disease is associated with the development of other autoimmune diseases, such as type I diabetes, thyroid disease (Hashimoto's thyroiditis), celiac disease, or vitiligo.
-Addison's disease may be the only manifestation of undiagnosed celiac disease.
-Both diseases share the same genetic risk factors (HLA-DQ2 and HLA-DQ8 haplotypes).
+The symptoms of Addison's disease can develop over several months and resemble other medical conditions.
+Most common symptoms are caused by low levels of hormones that would normally be produced by the adrenal glands.
+Low blood cortisol can cause a variety of symptoms, including fatigue, malaise, muscle and joint pain, reduced appetite, weight loss, and increased sensitivity to cold.
+Gastrointestinal symptoms such as nausea, abdominal pain, and vomiting are particularly common.
+Low aldosterone can cause affected people to crave salty foods, as well as develop low blood pressure that leads to dizziness upon standing.
+In women, low dehydroepiandrosterone (DHEA) can result in dry and itchy skin, loss of armpit and pubic hair, and reduced sexual drive.
+Young children with Addison's disease may have insufficient weight gain and recurrent infections.
+Low cortisol also interferes with adrenocorticotropic hormone (ACTH) regulation, sometimes resulting in the darkening of the skin and mucous membranes, particularly in areas exposed to sun or regular friction.

+Blood tests in people with Addison's disease often reveal low blood sodium.
+Many also have high blood potassium and/or high thyroid-stimulating hormone (TSH).

-The presence of Addison's in addition to mucocutaneous candidiasis, hypoparathyroidism, or both, is called autoimmune polyendocrine syndrome type 1.
+Most people with Addison's disease develop or have a preexisting autoimmune disease.
+Particularly common comorbid conditions are autoimmune thyroid disease (40% of people with Addison's), premature ovarian failure (up to 16% of people with Addison's), type 1 diabetes (11%), pernicious anemia (10%), vitiligo (6%) and celiac disease (2%).
+The combination of Addison's disease in addition to mucocutaneous candidiasis, hypoparathyroidism, or both, is called autoimmune polyendocrine syndrome type 1.
 The presence of Addison's in addition to autoimmune thyroid disease, type 1 diabetes, or both, is called autoimmune polyendocrine syndrome type 2.

 Adrenal crisis

-An "adrenal crisis" or "addisonian crisis" is a constellation of symptoms that indicates severe adrenal insufficiency.
+An "adrenal crisis" or "Addisonian crisis" is a constellation of symptoms that indicates severe adrenal insufficiency.
 This may be the result of either previously undiagnosed Addison's disease, a disease process suddenly affecting adrenal function (such as adrenal hemorrhage), or an intercurrent problem (e.g., infection, trauma) in someone known to have Addison's disease.
 It is a medical emergency and potentially life-threatening situation requiring immediate emergency treatment.